lens-protocol/momoka/README.md

 We also extend our gratitude to [Arweave](https://www.arweave.org/) for providing decentralized storage solutions for our data, contributing to the overall success of the DA project.

+## Why node?

+Our goal was to create a tool that could be verified both on the client and server side, and we found that Node.js was the most suitable option for this purpose.
+Additionally, we aimed to make it as understandable as possible, and Node.js is renowned for its ease of use and a big languaged used throughout web3 development.
+As per our roadmap, we plan to migrate a significant portion of this stack to Rust, a more low-level language, to achieve maximum speed once we need it.